chetanph/ise-data-connect/README.md

 ## Configuration

 These environment variables or CLI arguments can be used to provide inputs to `main.py`.
 CLI arguments take precedence over environment variables.

+`dashboard.py` is able to take inputs using environment variables only.

 | Environment Variable | CLI Argument | Purpose |
 | --- | --- | --- |